Get Free Solar Panel Quotes

 It takes this long because solar batteries are expensive, averaging at £4,500, and you’ll need to purchase two within the lifespan of your solar panel system.

-However, electricity prices have risen sharply recently, and show no signs of slowing down, while the cost of solar batteries is decreasing all the time.
+However, electricity prices have risen sharply recently and show no signs of slowing down, while solar battery costs constantly decrease.

-This means that in the near future, saving all the electricity you generate will be profitable.
+This means that saving all the electricity you generate will be profitable shortly.

 What factors influence the return on investment?

-There are a number of things that affect the ROI of solar batteries, including battery capacity, battery degradation, and the fluctuation of electricity prices.
+Several factors affect the ROI of solar batteries, including battery capacity, battery degradation, and fluctuating electricity prices.

-• If your battery capacity is too small, you won’t be able to store as much electricity, which might mean you’ll end up using an unnecessary amount of electricity from the grid.
+• If your battery capacity is too small, you won’t be able to store as much electricity, which might mean you’ll use an unnecessary amount of electricity from the grid.
 Consider a battery with a bigger capacity if you live in a larger property.

-• Battery degradation impacts ROI too — the faster a battery’s degradation, the sooner you’ll have to buy another one.
-Some batteries, such as the Tesla Powerwall, have low degradation rates that allow them to be used again and again with little issue.
+• Battery degradation impacts ROI, too—the faster a battery degrades, the sooner you’ll have to buy another one.
+Some batteries, such as the Tesla Powerwall, have low degradation rates, allowing them to be used repeatedly with little issue.

-• Fluctuating electricity prices change how slow or fast the ROI of your battery is.
-When prices for electricity are lower, the ROI on a solar battery decreases, because it becomes more affordable to use electricity from the grid.
-Higher grid electricity prices make storing your own energy in solar batteries much more worthwhile.
+• Fluctuating electricity prices change how slow or fast your battery’s ROI is.
+When electricity prices are lower, the ROI on a solar battery decreases because using electricity from the grid becomes more affordable.
+Higher grid electricity prices make storing your energy in solar batteries much more worthwhile.

-This is because the current rate of grid electricity is 27.35p per kWh, and the best UK-wide SEG rate is 12p per kWh, so it makes more financial sense to store the energy rather than sell it.
+This is because the current rate of grid electricity is 24.5p per kWh, and the best UK-wide SEG rate is 20p per kWh, so storing the energy rather than selling it makes more financial sense.

-You should get a lithium-ion battery if you’re serious about adding energy storage to your home, because it’s almost always the better option.
-Lithium-ion batteries last longer, are far safer, and are more cost effective.
+If you’re serious about adding energy storage to your home, you should get a lithium-ion battery.
+It’s almost always the better option.
+Lithium-ion batteries last longer, are far safer, and are more cost-effective.

 That’s despite being more expensive than lead-acid batteries.
-You’ll pay less for a lead-acid battery, but the time it’ll take to degrade compared to a lithium-ion battery, means you’ll purchase two within the latter’s lifespan.
+You’ll pay less for a lead-acid battery, but the time it takes to degrade compared to a lithium-ion battery means you’ll purchase two within the latter’s lifespan.

-With the number of people in the UK adopting solar panels increasing all the time, it makes sense that the number of people who own solar batteries is rising, too.
-Right now, there are over 1.2 million households using solar panels in the UK, according to the latest MCS installations data.
+With the number of people in the UK adopting solar panels increasing constantly, it makes sense that the number of people who own solar batteries is rising, too.
+Right now, according to the latest MCS installations data, over 1.2 million households are using solar panels in the UK.

 In contrast, the number of homes using solar batteries is currently only around 10,000.
-This might sound small, but when you factor in the average cost of a battery (between £4,000–£8000) and add it to the typical £7,026 cost for solar panels, it makes sense.
+This might sound small, but it makes sense when you factor in the average cost of a battery (between £4,000–£8000) and add it to the typical £7,000 cost for solar panels.

 If you’d like to see the best solar batteries on the market, take a look at our choices.

-Unfortunately, the upfront cost of solar batteries will continue to put them out of reach for a while yet, but this is slowly getting better.
+• Unfortunately, the upfront cost of solar batteries will continue to put them out of reach for a while, but this is slowly improving.

-For now, the simple fact is that even when factoring in the savings from not buying grid electricity, solar batteries are expensive pieces of kit.
+• For now, the simple fact is that solar batteries are expensive, even when factoring in the savings from not buying grid electricity.

 For those ready to invest in a solar system, you can simply fill in this webform, and our qualified installers will get in touch.